jlelong/LaTeX-Workshop-wiki/Hover.md

 # Hovering features

+Hover can also be triggered using `C-k C-i`.

 ## Documentation of a package

 To open a package documentation, hover the package name inside the `\usepackage` call and click on the _View documentation_ link.
 As it internally calls `texdoc`, if it is not in your path you may need to set [`latex-workshop.texdoc.path`](latex-workshoptexdocpath) to the full path of `texdoc`.